 If yours says the name of your printer, go ahead and click the Destination dropdown to change it to Save as PDF or Microsoft Print to PDF.

 If you don’t see the option to save to PDF, you’ll need to check your browser documentation to find out how to enable it.

-Also, did you notice that we checked Background graphics?
-If you want to see the colored rows in the PDF, be sure to check this now:
+Also, did you notice that we checked Background Graphics?
+If you want to see the colored rows in the PDF, be sure to check this checkbox:

 All done.
 Click Save to save the form entry as a PDF.

 And that’s it!
 Your final PDF will look similar to this.
-You might have a little more space around the entry depending on the settings you use.
+You might have a little more space around the entry, depending on your settings.

 Great!
 Now your form entry is in its own PDF file that you can attach to emails or save on your computer.

 Next, Export Form Entries to CSV or Excel